Gun Review: Definitive Arms AKX-9, The Perfect SBR Candidate

 The Definitive Arms AKX-9, available from Atlantic Firearms, is a blast to shoot at the range.
 Plus, the 9mm Luger is the most affordable center-fire cartridge on the market, today.
 That means you can actually get better because you can afford to shoot it.

 While it may seem like it right now, this is definitely not a fluff piece.
-I don’t work for Definitive or Atlantic.
+I don’t work for Definitive Arms or Atlantic Firearms.
 They did not pay me for this review, and I refuse to ever give any firearm a perfect score.

 While currently my favorite rifle, there are some things that I’d likely want to change on it if at all possible.
 First, while the stick mags do a great job of getting the cheapest available 9mm ammo down range, this is the only part that is not AK-like.